Tag Archives: Friedrich Hayek

 Group Code

 Spring poses interesting opportunities, especially if you can manage to ride up to the mountains.
-Not every day you motorcycle through icy roads on a bright day, at near zero temperatures, and with a backdrop of snow covered mountains!
-Not to mention the occasional water stream, gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow – guess this is why they call motorcycling as sensory overload?
-As usual, the fuel tank was also sort of running low; the two gallon tank has been a bit difficult to handle, especially when you go exploring.
+It’s not every day you ride through icy roads on a bright day, at near zero temperatures, and with a backdrop of snow-covered mountains!
+Not to mention occasional water streams gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow – guess this is why motorcycling is called sensory overload?
+As usual, the fuel tank was running low; the two-gallon tank has been a bit difficult to handle, especially when you go exploring.
 But, like every other time, when it was close to being empty, providence manifested in the form of a Shell gas station.

-Group riding on this motorcycle is going to be a tad annoying, for others!
-You definitely don’t want to ride with someone who is constantly on the lookout for a gas station.
+Group riding on this motorcycle is going to be a tad annoying for others.
+You don’t want to ride with someone who is constantly on the lookout for a gas station — it introduces unnecessary friction, especially if someone is ahead with a five-gallon tank.
 In that sense, groups do pose different trade-offs.
-We all prefer different riding patterns, different frequency for stops, speeds, routes etc. But group cohesion mandates uniformity; unless you really enjoy the company this requirement of uniformity can be a tad stifling.
+We all prefer different riding patterns, different frequencies for stops, speeds, routes, etc. A 2-gallon cafe racer will find it hard to get along with a bagger.

 “I was alive”

 Walter White from Breaking Bad famously said – “I was alive”.
-What essentially drove him to create that Drug Empire was entrepreneurship, that excitement of feeling alive.
-It was not about providing for family, or for the progeny etc. Being alive seems to be a lot about being in touch with reality, sort of being plugged in.
-That constant awareness to gauge the situation and to adapt plans accordingly.
-In a way, being alive is also a lot about being human.
-What separates us from animals, at least most of us, is that ability to not just instinctively react, but instead use real cognition.
+What essentially drove him to build that Drug Empire was entrepreneurship, that excitement of feeling alive.
+It was not about providing for family.
+Being alive is about being in direct contact with reality — absorbing and processing external signals.
+It demands constant awareness – processing stimuli, gauging situations, and adapting accordingly.
+In that sense, being alive is also a lot about being human.
+What separates us from animals, at least most of us, is that ability to not just instinctively react, but instead employ higher levels of cognition.
+Having that widespread opportunity to employ higher levels of thinking through individual ownership and responsibility deserves some acknowledgement.
+For most human history, this was a privilege reserved for the few.

 Even though at a more basic level, riding motorcycle is also a lot about being alive, and probably more about staying alive too.
-For starters you are always in touch with the realities of the environment.
+For starters, you are always in touch with the realities of the environment.
 You’re expected to be responsible for your own safety.
-You’re not protected by the collective, their seat belts or air bags.
-You have to be aware of the guy in his truck and the mom in her van, busy sifting through their critical Facebook posts.
+You’re not protected by the collective, their seat belts, or air bags.
+You must be aware of the lifted truck with no visibility or minivan with a driver busily sifting through the critical social media reels.
 You need to simply adapt your path to steer clear of them, or any other potential threats, social media driven or otherwise.
-But the flip side is, when you are riding, all the other travails melt away.
-So plugged in to that sublime present, there are no cognitive resources to think about that uncertain future, or that disappointing past.
-In that sense, you feel alive, but in a totally different manner I guess.
+But the flip side is, when you are riding, all the other travails blend into the background.
+So plugged in to that sublime present, there are no cognitive resources to think about an uncertain future, or that disappointing past.
+In that sense, you feel alive, but in a different mode of engaging with reality.

 The Road to Serfdom at 75 Years Young